 The production and use of chemicals subject to the Stockholm Convention is absolutely prohibited, except as allowed under specific exemptions or acceptable purposes under the convention.
 This includes products containing the chemical as an ingredient.

 International trade in Stockholm Convention listed chemicals

-The import and export of chemicals listed under the Stockholm Convention is prohibited, except with written permission from an authorised officer of the Department of Agriculture in the following circumstances:
+The import and export of chemicals listed under the Stockholm Convention is prohibited, except with written permission from an authorised officer of the Department of Agriculture, Water and the Environment in the following circumstances: